 This is providing the opportunity for older borrowers to consider using part of this equity to ease their financial positions as they approach the end of their working lives.

-In addition, parents may wish use this equity to advance money to their children as a means of getting them onto the property ladder or to counter the problems of high school fees for younger family members.
+In addition, parents may wish to use this equity advance money to their children as a means of getting them onto the property ladder, or to counter the costs of high school fees for younger family members.

-Lower interest rates and rising property prices are tempting older homeowners who have equity in their property to release funds through purpose-designed Equity Release Mortgages.
+Lifetime mortgage interest rates, and rising property prices, are tempting older homeowners who have equity in their property to release funds through purpose-designed Equity Release Mortgages.

 Trinity Financial has helped clients to release money to repay debts, gift money to family members and even provide funds for emergencies.
 In particular, there is a growing uptake by borrowers aged between 65 and 74.

 - A fixed rate for the life of the loan